The bFan®

 This is where pattern recognition helps.
 If you have diabetes and you wake with sweating plus shakiness, a racing heart, hunger, tingling, confusion, or a strange sense of panic, a low is more likely.
 If it happens after more insulin than usual, harder exercise, skipped dinner, or alcohol, the odds go up.

-That’s why repeated drenching sweats deserve attention, especially if you also have fever, weight loss, cough, enlarged lymph nodes, chest pain, new shortness of breath, or unexplained daytime symptoms.
+That’s why repeated drenching sweats deserve attention, especially if you also have fever, weight loss, cough, enlarged lymph nodes, chest pain, new shortness of breath, excessive sweating, or unexplained daytime symptoms.
 If your sweats are frequent and your glucose is normal during events, ask for a broader medical evaluation.

 Preventing nighttime lows and reducing sweat episodes